 *** Change over days Mon & Fridays - Min stay 3 nights weekend - 4 nights midweek***

 Summer glamping couldn't get much more idyllic than this.
-Surrounded by old apple trees, with private riverside access and just enough modern conveniences, this is a great place to unwind as two couples or for a countryside family holiday.
-The restored Vardo wagon and its counterpart, a Bell Tent, are nestled into a mature cider apple orchard and is a great place to head for if you're in need of a break from the stresses of work-life, and quality time spent with your family.
+Surrounded by old apple trees, private riverside access and just enough modern conveniences, this is a great place to unwind for families or small groups.
+The gorgeous Shepherds Hut, Bell Tent and open-air Kitchen Hut are nestled into a mature cider apple orchard and with no one but the birds and the neighbouring sheep for company, this relaxed setting is the perfect tonic from the stresses of work-life, and quality time spent with loved ones.

 Forget about everything for a while - gaze into flickering flames in the brazier, watch shadows on the Black Mountains from the sofa, be dazzled by starry skies, lie back in the grass and look for pictures in the clouds.
 For the kids, there's a toy box full of outdoor games, as well as plenty of hide and seek spots, and wildlife galore for the spotting.
-Sleep well, because the mattresses were specially made to fit the interior dimensions, while the stove will keep the double Wagon nice and warm.
+Sleep well, because the mattresses were specially made to fit the interior dimensions, while the stove will keep the shepherds huts lovely and cosy.

 A short stroll across the orchard and down a quirky set of steps is your private riverside picnic spot.
 If you don't want the smaller children near the water's edge, there's a padlocked gate above the river, keeping the children safe and the adults happy.